petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas/configuring-persistent-file-storage-volumes.md

 ---
 # Configuring Persistent File Storage Volumes

-Administrators can configure the volumes for their services in Liferay Cloud depending on their deployment type (`Deployment` or `StatefulSet`).
+Administrators can configure the volumes for their services in Liferay PaaS depending on their deployment type (`Deployment` or `StatefulSet`).
 Volumes can be stored either with persistent shared storage (NFS) or with dedicated storage (SSD), depending on the deployment type.
 This article documents how to configure volumes via a service's `LCP.json` file.
 See [Understanding Deployment Types](./understanding-deployment-types.md) for more information on deployment types.

 ```{note}
 The `/opt/liferay/data` directory (named `data` by default) is reserved for the document library in the `liferay` and `backup` services.
 This volume does not need to be configured in `LCP.json` files and the path cannot be changed.
 If this configuration is present, then it can be safely removed without causing issues.